atreyasha/spp-explainability/docs/develop.md

             legend, will show relative importance of each binary neuron and can help us segment their purposes

-    3. Model runs

-        1.  add visualizations of model runs using dedicated functions, preferably all using python libraries, or otherwise defaulting to R libraries

-    4. SoPa++ computational graph

-        1.  visualize STE function

-        2.  visualize TauSTE function

-        3.  add visualization of computational graph function using tikz

-        4.  add automated computational graph as well

 3. Methodologies

     1. FMTOD data set